 - individuals who have at least $5 million in net assets

-Under the $150,000 exemption, you can sell securities to anyone without providing any disclosure to the purchaser, provided the purchaser buys at least $150,000 worth of securities.
+Under the $150,000 exemption, you can sell securities to non-individual investors without providing any disclosure to the purchaser, provided the purchaser buys at least $150,000 worth of securities.

 Employee, Director, Officer & Consultant Exemption

-Under this exemption, an issuer can sell securities in any amount without providing any disclosure to its employees, directors, senior officers or consultants, provided the purchaser is buying the security voluntarily.
-This means that the purchaser has not been persuaded to buy the security due to a promise that he or she will be, or will continue to be, employed, appointed or engaged by the issuer.
+Under this exemption, an issuer can sell securities in any amount without providing any disclosure to its employees, directors, senior officers or consultants, provided the purchaser is buying the securities voluntarily.
+This means that the purchaser has not been persuaded to buy the securities due to a promise that he or she will be, or will continue to be, employed, appointed or engaged by the issuer.

 A consultant is an individual that provides consulting, technical, management or other services to the issuer under a written contract and spends a significant amount of time and attention on the affairs and business of the issuer.